Custom Laminated Glass- What’s the difference between SGP and PVB interlayers?19th September 2018

 The availability of different glass products within the glass industry is ever growing and changing.
 New products are constantly being introduced to the market, making it difficult to keep up with the latest styles and trends, whilst meeting building codes and regulations.

-The various options of laminates glass processors offer make for more challenges when selecting a custom laminated product for an application.
-Typically “custom laminated glass” is the process of combining two or more panels of glass with an interlayer, which is placed in between the glass, bonding the panels together.
+The various options of laminated glass processors offer make for more challenges when selecting a custom laminated glass product for an application.
+Typically, manufacturing “custom laminated glass” is the process of combining two or more panels of glass with an interlayer, which is placed in between the glass, bonding the panels together.
 Custom laminated glass is required in applications where safety and structural rigidity is compromised or subjected to high-pressure loads.

 Below we have gathered some key information to help you identify what laminate you require.